top of page

 Featured Posts

-Humiliation is not a feeling I am familiar with—embarrassment, yes, plenty of times.
-But, in the presence of the 80-year-old master of clowning, Phillippe Gaulier, I learned that being humiliated is a big part of clowning and how far our teacher was willing to go to ensure it was felt.
+Humiliation is not an emotion I am familiar with—embarrassment, on the other hand, I have experienced numerous times.
+But, in the presence of Phillippe Gaulier, the 80-year-old maestro of clowning, I learnt that being humiliated is an important element of clowning and how far our teacher was willing to go to ensure it was felt.

-I thought I had come prepared for clown school.
-I was ready for the insults and negative feedback Gaulier is famous for (“You have a chromosome problem”).
+Indeed, I thought I had come prepared for clown school.
+I was ready for the insults and negative feedback that Gaulier is famous for (example, “You have a chromosome problem”).
 I was looking forward to what he might say about me because, whatever it was, I’d wear the comment like a badge of honour and use it as material for my next comedy gig.
-I mean, this is the guy whose former student, Sacha Baron Cohen (aka Borat), declared him the funniest man he’s ever met.
-So, of course, the bar was set high, but he was about to lower it during the first lesson.
+This is the guy whose former student, Sacha Baron Cohen (aka Borat), declared him the funniest man he’s ever met.

-I was amused to find that we were to play a warm-up game of “Simon says,” a childhood favourite, where our teacher takes on the role of "Simon" and delivers instructions (usually physical actions such as "jump in the air", touch your nose").
-A command starting with “Simon says" means the players must obey that command, while a command without "Simon says" means do not do this action.
+So, on the first day, I was amused to find that we were to play a warm-up game of "Simon says," a childhood favourite, where our teacher takes on the role of "Simon" and delivers instructions (usually physical actions such as "jump in the air", touch your nose").
+A command starting with "Simon says" means the players must obey that command, while a command without "Simon says" means do not do this action.
 I was getting into the swing of the game, enjoying this throwback to my childhood, when the nostalgic fog suddenly faded.
-Someone had made the mistake of moving when Simon didn't say so.
+Someone had made the mistake of moving when Simon didn't say.
 This action would be punished, but not in the way I remembered from my childhood.

 Recent Posts